Photo: Wikimedia Commons

 If this seems odd to you it is because you are not an alcoholic or a drug addict.
 You are likely one of the 90% of people who can drink and use drugs safely.
 I have friends who can smoke weed, swill gin, even do crack and then merrily get on with their lives.
 For me, this is not an option.
 I will relinquish all else to ride that buzz to oblivion.
 Even if it began as a timid glass of chardonnay on a ponce’s yacht, it would end with me necking the bottle, swimming to shore and sprinting to Bethnal Green in search of a crack house.
 I look to drugs and booze to fill up a hole in me; unchecked, the call of the wild is too strong.
 I still survey streets for signs of the subterranean escapes that used to provide my sanctuary.
 I still eye the shuffling subclass of junkies and dealers, invisibly gliding between doorways through the gutters.
 I see that dereliction can survive in opulence; the abundantly wealthy with destitution in their stare.

-—Comedian and actor Russell Brand, in The Guardian last year.
+—Comedian and actor Russell Brand, writing in The Guardian in 2013.
 His essay explores his past as a heroin addict, and how he has stayed sober for the past 10 years.
-Read more from The Guardian.